State-dependent Trotter Limits and their approximations: A. Mathematical Preliminaries

 Next, we recall the Trotter product formula.
 This discussion will motivate the use of state-dependent error bounds.
 For this purpose, let us focus on the finite-dimensional unitary case first: Let $\dim(\H)<\infty$ and let $H^{(1)}:\H\to\H$, $H^{(2)}:\H\to\H$ be self-adjoint, hence generators of two continuous unitary groups.
 Then the \emph{uniform Trotter error} satisfies the bound \cite{Childs2021,Suzuki1985}

 Due to the explicit bound with $\mathcal{O}(1/N)$ scaling, we can conclude from Eq.~\eqref{eq:uniform_error_bound} that the finite-dimensional Trotter product formula \emph{always} converges uniformly, i.e.\ the uniform Trotter error goes to zero as $n\to\infty$.
 But what does Eq.~\eqref{eq:uniform_error_bound} imply in the situation where the Hamiltonians are finite-dimensional truncations of infinite-dimensional operators?
-Let $H^{(1)}:\D(H^{(1)})\to\H$ and $H^{(2)}:\D(H^{(2)})\to\H$ be two self-adjoint operators acting on an infinite-dimensional Hilbert space $\H$.
+Let $H^{(1)}:\D(H^{(1)})\to\H$ and $H^{(2)}:\D(H^{(2)})\to\H$ be two self-adjoint operators acting on a separable infinite-dimensional Hilbert space $\H$.
+We do not make any assumptions on the spectra of these two operators, in particular we allow for continuous spectra.
 Denote their finite-dimensional approximations as $H_d^{(i)} := P_d H^{(i)}P_d : V_d\to V_d$ with $i=1,2$.
 Obviously, Eq.~\eqref{eq:uniform_error_bound} holds for $H^{(1)}_n$ and $H^{(2)}_n$, so that

 In this case, for a fixed total evolution time $t$ and a fixed number of Trotter steps $n$, the commutator error $\|[H_d^{(1)},H_d^{(2)}]\|_\infty$ will typically diverge with the dimension $d$ of truncation.
 This is due to the fact that the operator norm $\Vert\placeholder\Vert_\infty$ gives a worst-case error by taking the supremum over all normalised $\ket{\psi}\in V_d$.
 By increasing $d$, new vectors will be added so that the Trotter error in Eq.~\eqref{eq:uniform_error_bound_beta} becomes larger.
 Consequently, the Trotter approximants might fail to converge uniformly.
 In fact: \begin{prop} If the uniform Trotter error $\beta_d^{(n)}(t)$ is bounded independently of $d$ then the infinite-dimensional Trotter product converges uniformly. \begin{proof} A proof will be given in the next section. \end{proof} \end{prop} This will, of course, not hold for arbitrary Hamiltonians.
 For an example, see \cite[Sec.~3]{Ichinose2004}.
 Indeed, this can also be observed numerically: As an example, we study the operators $H^{(1)}=\frac{1}{2}\left(Q^2+P^2\right)$ and $H^{(2)}=\frac{1}{2}\left(QP+PQ\right)$ with $Q$ denoting the position operator and $P$ the momentum operator.
 Note, that $H^{(1)}$ is the Hamiltonian of the quantum harmonic oscillator and that $H^{(2)}$ generates squeezing transformations.
 As can be seen from Fig.~\ref{fig:Uniform}, the Trotter error $\beta_d^{(n)}(t)$ increases with the truncation dimension $d$ for this example and eventually reaches $2$, which is the maximum of the operator norm distance of two unitaries.